gradle/native-samples/README.md

 ## Application with prebuilt library dependencies in a Maven repository (binary-dependencies)

 This sample shows how to publish C++ libraries to a Maven repository and use them from another build.
-This is currently only supported for C++.
+This is currently not supported for Swift.

 ### C++